 This recipe is incredibly quick and easy and tastes way better than it reasonably should.
 If you’re thinking: why would I turn on the oven for two muffins?
 I’ve got you: make this gluten free banana mug cake instead (it’s a similar recipe, cooked in a microwave).

-Gluten free banana choc chip muffin
+Gluten free banana choc chip muffin (small batch)

 This muffin is nut free, xanthan gum free, egg free and is easily made vegan with plant based milk.
 It doesn’t use any starch based flours, either – just a good quality, fresh white rice flour.